ibm-cloud-docs/databases-for-postgresql/ts-performance-troubleshooting.md

 ### Option 2.
 Enable the `log_min_duration_statement`
 {: #enabling_logminduration_statement}

-Using the `log_min_duration_statement` makes sure statements that take longer than the specified number of milliseconds are logged.
+Using the `log_min_duration_statement` specifies that statements that take longer than the specified number of milliseconds are logged.
 For more information, see [log_min_duration_statement](https://www.postgresql.org/docs/14/runtime-config-logging.html#RUNTIME-CONFIG-LOGGING-WHEN).

-You can also install the [pg_stat_statements extension](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-extensions):
+You can also install the [pg_stat_statements extension](/docs/databases-for-postgresql?topic=databases-for-postgresql-extensions):

 ```sh
 CREATE EXTENSION IF NOT EXISTS pg_stat_statements;